rdoby99/Loan-Calculator/README.md

 # Loan-Calculator
 from JS-Beginners at https://github.com/JS-Beginners/mortgage-loan-calculator.git

-HTML&CSS not mine but the JavaScript is
+HTML&CSS not mine.
+JS file contains my original, working JavaScript code (commented out) and the final JavaScript code written after viewing the solution and reflecting.

 ## What I Learned